Frequently Asked Questions

 The club's philosophy is to encourage the "fun pursuit of excellence" in house league play, and therefore does not publish standings for the U4 to U10 age groups.

-Schedules and standings are published online for NDSI.
+Schedules are published online for NDSI.
 See the Players page for links.

 I don't want to coach but I would like to help in other ways, what can I do?

 The club co-ordinates many activities in order to make the "soccer experience" safe and enjoyable for its participants.
 All these activities, from helping at a practice, putting out corner flags, organizing tournaments, BBQ's, to the everyday operational tasks like running the canteen, lining the fields and painting the goalposts requires volunteer support.
 All players (or their parents) are encouraged to help the club or their team at some point during the year.

 How do I apply for a refund for House League Registration?